Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

 ### Application overview

 The purpose of this application is to provide the user with a simple yet functional everyday organisational tool.
-It is easy-access and versatile, acting as a user assistant for a variety of purposes, ranging from a daily task tracker to a paper-free shopping list to a handy digital jotter to quickly note something you don't want to forget.
+It is easy-access and versatile, acting as a user assistant for a variety of purposes, ranging from a daily task tracker to a paper-free shopping list to a handy digital jotter.
 The outlook view enables the user to keep track of the weather in their area, potentially helping them make smarter decisions if they need to venture outside.

 ### User stories
+* As an everyday user, I want an application
+*

 ### Design choices
+* A minimalist user interface that enables quick access and straight forward functionality.
+* Distinct input field and mobile-friendly large "ADD" button.
+* Compact, clear date/weather banner to provide a simply summary for the user.
+* Complementary colours in the body of the app to ensure ease of reading of the user across device type.
+* "Quicksand" font used throughout the app.
+It is an engaging, easy-to-read and versatile font.
+A variety of letter spacing used throughout the app, across device type.

 ### Wireframes
 Wireframes for this website can be accessed in my wireframes folder within this github repository - [my wireframes](XXXXXXXX)

 ## Features

 ### Existing features
-* **Current date & weather overview** - a summary header/banner that provides the user with an at-a-glance view of the date, user location and current weather.
-Location and current weather view are dependent on both geolocation being supported by the users browser and the user allowing geolocation access.
+* **Current date & weather overview** - a summary banner that provides the user with an at-a-glance view of the date, user location and current weather.
+Location and current weather view are dependent on both geolocation being supported by the user's browser and the user allowing geolocation access.
 * **Add task item** - an input feature to add individual task items.
-Items can be added by both return key, if being used on desktop, or via a mobile/tablet-friendly *Add Item* button.
+Items can be added by both return key, if being used on desktop or tablet, or via a mobile/tablet-friendly *Add Item* button.
+* **Save to local storage** -
 * **Individual item features**
-  * *Mark item complete* -
-  * *Edit item* -
-  * *Delete item* -
-* **Save to local storage** -
-* **Delete all items marked complete** -
-* **Delete all items** -
+  * *Mark item complete* - the ability to mark a task complete where it will appear with a green check box and text scored through.
+Items marked as complete will be updated in local storage.
+  * *Edit item* - the ability to edit an individual task, whether to correct or add to it, without having to delete.
+Revised task wording will be updated in local storage.
+  * *Delete item* - the ability to entirely delete an individual task and remove it from both the rendered list and local storage.
+* **Delete all items marked complete** - a button that enables the user to delete all items that have been marked complete, so as to leave the list with only tasks not yet marked complete.
+Local storage will automatically refresh to reflect these items having been deleted.
+Feature includes a confirmation modal asking if the user is sure they wish to delete all completed items.
+* **Delete all items** - a button that enables the user to delete all items in the current task list.
+Local storage will automatically refresh to reflect this.
+Feature includes a confirmation modal asking if the user is sure they wish to delete all items.

 ### Future features
-* **Multiple task lists** -
+* **Multiple task lists** - the ability to create and retain a number of separate task lists.
 * **Integrated weather forecast** - to show weather outlook for a certain number of hours and/or days to come.
-* **Task reminder alerts**
+* **Task reminder alerts** - the ability to set a reminder on a particular task and send a text or email alert at a specified time.

 _____

 ## Technologies Used

-* [HTML5](https://en.wikipedia.org/wiki/HTML5) - this project used HTML5 to build the structure of this application.
+* [HTML5](https://en.wikipedia.org/wiki/HTML5) - used to build the structure of this application.
-* [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - this project used CSS3 for styling of the application.
+* [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - used for styling of the application.
-* [JavaScript](https://www.javascript.com/) - this project used JavaScript to provide application interactivity.
+* [JavaScript](https://www.javascript.com/) - used to provide application interactivity.
-* [Google Fonts](https://fonts.google.com/) - to style the application text fonts.
+* [Google Fonts](https://fonts.google.com/) - used to style the application text fonts.
-* [Font Awesome](https://fontawesome.com/) - to style the application icons.
+* [Font Awesome](https://fontawesome.com/) - used to style the application icons.
-* [MODAL API]
+* [Open Weather API](https://openweathermap.org/api) - API plugin to access up-to-date weather data.
+* [Tingle.js](https://tingle.robinparisi.com/) - API plugin modal template.

-* [VS Code](https://code.visualstudio.com/) - this project used Visual Studio Code 2 source code editor for local development.
+* [VS Code](https://code.visualstudio.com/) - used Visual Studio Code 2 source code editor for local development.
-* [GIT](https://git-scm.com/) - this project used GitPod for version control.
+* [GIT](https://git-scm.com/) - used GitPod for version control.
-* [GitHub](https://github.com/) - this project used GitHub for hosting the repository and the live website preview.
+* [GitHub](https://github.com/) - used GitHub for hosting the repository and the live website preview.

 ### Testing tools